 Read Ummi Haslinda incredible travel stories!

-T: A short bio about yourself, A 3-4 lines that best describe you, what you do for living and so…
+T: A short bio about yourself, A 3-4 lines that best describe you, what you do for a living and so…

 U: My name is Ummi Haslinda Mohd.
 Rosli, from Petaling Jaya, Selangor.
 I’m an event manager for a travel association.
 I love to travel, scuba dive, bake and test my patience with jigsaw puzzles.